 - 1. Personal Statement

 - 2. Positions and Honors

 - 3. Experience and/or special expertise with one or more of the administrative functions for SVFSI Program Awards (Co-Principal Investigator, Scholar Recruitment Coordinator, Scholar Support Coordinator, Tobacco Control / Advocacy Project Coordinator, Educational Activities Coordinator).
-Where appropriate, emphasis should be placed on experience with administering training programs that promote and foster students from diverse backgrounds, and specifically from the priority populations that are the focus of the proposed SVFSI Program.
+Where appropriate, emphasis should be placed on experience with administering training programs that promote and foster students from tobacco priority populations.